AdTiming x MS2018 Game Session

 The gaming industry has been undertaken drastic changes since new policies enacted this March.

-Meanwhile, the Chinese domestic market enters into an over capacity stage, thus the whole industry
+Meanwhile, the Chinese domestic market enters into an over capacity stage, thus the whole

 is vigorously looking for the next growing spot.
 Under this background, many game developers are